-The City of Napa has a documented problem with DUI driving and DUI collisions.
 In 2022 the public works department commissioned a Local Roadway Safety Plan.
 The plan analyzed data from 2016 to 2020 and found DUI collisions made up 20% of all Fatal and Severe injury collisions.
 The report recommends additional enforcement for DUI detection.
-Information from UC Berkeley's Transportation Injury Mapping System shows 15.8% of all injury collisions in are DUI related (1997 to 2022).
-This is higher than the statewide average of 11.2%.
-For the most recent data our online crash reporting system, Crossroads, shows DUI (Alcohol and Drug) collisions were the highest in 2023 with 48 alcohol involved collisions, 4 drug involved collisions and 1 alcohol/drug combo collision for a total of 53.
-The data shows a total of 42 for 2022, 39 for 2021 and 40 for 2020.
+Information from UC Berkeley's Transportation Injury Mapping System shows 16% of all collisions in are DUI related (1997 to 2023).
+This is higher than the statewide average of 11.8%.